polkadot-js/extension/README.md

 Once added, you can create an account (via a generated seed) or import via an existing seed.
 The UI, when loaded, will show these accounts as `<account name> (extension)`

+# Development

+The repo is split into a number of packages -

+- [extension](packages/extension/) - All the injection and background processing logic (the main entry)
+- [extension-ui](packages/extension-ui/) - The UI components for the extension
+- [extension-dapp](packages/extension-dapp/) - A convenience wrapper to work with the injected objects, simplifying data extraction for any dapp that wishes to integrate the extension (or any extension that supports the interface)

 ## Technical

 The extension injects `injectedWeb3` into the global `window` object, exposing the following: